hivesolutions/viriatum/readme.md

 Check the instructions for downloading the android ndk from the [official website](http://developer.android.com/sdk/ndk/), then unpack the android-ndk package file into the current directory.

-The recommended NDK version is `r6` as compatibility is ensures for that version.
+The recommended NDK version is `r10` as compatibility is ensured for that version.
 Newer versions are known to have problems compiling some of the packages (including PHP).
-To download that version of the NDK for Linux use this [link](http://dl.google.com/android/ndk/android-ndk-r6-linux-x86.tar.bz2).
+To download that version of the NDK for Linux use this [link](http://dl.google.com/android/ndk/android-ndk-r10-linux-x86_64.tar.bz2).

     tar -xvf android-ndk-r[x]-linux-[arch].tar.bz2

 Create the standalone toolchain using the script for that purpose.

-    android-ndk-r[x]/build/tools/make-standalone-toolchain.sh --system=linux-x86\
+    android-ndk-r[x]/build/tools/make-standalone-toolchain.sh --system=linux-x86_64\
         --platform=android-4 --install-dir=/opt/android-toolchain

 And then you may use the "just" created toolchain to build Viriatum with: